 - The Adoption Gap which is the rate at which individuals adopt technologies.
-One of the challenges vs. the past is that individuals are faster in adopting technologies than companies, and this per se is one of the accelerator of the current disruption.
+One of the challenges vs. the past is that individuals are faster in adopting technologies than companies, and this per se is one of the accelerators of the current disruption.

 - Which forms the Adaptation Gap, which exactly the rate at which organisations adapt to Technology change.
-One of the issue is for sure the magnitude of investments needed, but to a certain extent there’s also the influence of policy and regulations, which lead to the
+One of the issues is for sure the magnitude of investments needed, but to a certain extent there’s also the influence of policy and regulations, which lead to the

-Each of these gaps poses a different challenge for companies, but at the core the suggestion is the absorptive capacity of all the employee of the company, i.e. their capacity to internalize change to narrow the adoption gap.
+Each of these gaps poses a different challenge for companies, but at the core, the suggestion is the absorptive capacity of all the employee of the company, i.e. their capacity to internalize change to narrow the adoption gap.

 Intentional Strategy to move on